Updated July 3, 2022

 Remarks from Constant Friend Publishing • Editorial Department

-Mr Pak Chung-hwa’s manuscript was enormous, with about 6,000 pages each with about 200 characters.
-He wrote down his conversations with Mr Sun Myung Moon, and the contents of their meals.
+Mr Pak Chung-hwa’s manuscript was enormous, consisting of around 6,000 pages each with about 200 characters.
+He wrote down his conversations with Mr Sun Myung Moon, and even the details of their meals.
 It is a valuable record for understanding the early period of the Unification Church.
 However the document has been drastically cut down for general readers.

 All names in the document are real, except for the names of female believers who had special close relationships with Mr Sun Myung Moon.
 They have been given pseudonyms (* at the beginning of each chapter) in consideration of their families and relatives.
 [One or two men were given pseudonyms.]
 In principle people’s titles have been abbreviated.